Travel Medical and Evacuation from Iran

 How the Emergency Process Typically Works

-Travelers should understand what they would do if something happened tomorrow.
+Travelers should understand clearly what they would do if something happened during their Iran trip.
 In most serious situations, the first step is to seek immediate medical attention.
-The second step—when safe and possible—is to contact the insurer’s assistance team as soon as you can.
-That team is typically responsible for case management, coordination with facilities, evacuation decisions, and approval of certain high-cost services.
+The second step — when safe and possible — is to contact the insurer’s 24/7 assistance team as quickly as possible.
+That team is responsible for case management, coordination with facilities, evacuation decisions when medically necessary, and approval of certain high-cost services.
+Following their process is not optional for most plans — it is a prerequisite for many benefits to function correctly.

 Apply online now to secure travel medical and evacuation protection designed for international travel and emergency coordination.